 As mentioned, I am a wife and a mother.
 I love both roles, and I struggle to find the balance between teaching and taking care of my family.
 What working mother doesn't?

-As of late, I have been able to write.
+I have been able to write.
 Writer's block or whatever was holding me back has disappeared!
 I love the time I am spending finishing different writing projects that have accumulated over the years.
 Textbooks, lesson plans, unfinished poetry, and other small things are coming to completion!